weibeld/heroku-buildpack-graphviz/NOTES.md

 docker run --rm -it heroku/heroku:18
 ```

-> It seems that the build happens on the same stack that will also be used during production.
+> The build happens on the same stack that will also be used during production.

 Then, in the Docker container, run: